 by Tracy Johnson

 Lists are common.
 Show prep sites are full of them.
 But in personality radio?
-They’re a giant yawn.
+Lists produce a giant yawn.
 Radio is a unique medium.

 A key principle in storytelling (and every break you do on the air includes storytelling principles) is crafting content in a way that gives listeners a stake in the story.

-But with list-y content, stories can’t develop.
-It becomes hard to follow because there is too much going on, and listeners often feel disconnected from it.
-That’s because they don’t have a stake in the list.
-And when the audience doesn’t feel involved, they usually tune out.
-If they don’t have a stake, they won’t care.
+As a result, it becomes hard to follow.
+There is too much going on, and listeners feel disconnected from the content.
+And when the audience doesn’t feel involved, they tune out.
+Without a stake in the outcome, the content isn’t sticky.
 And that’s recipe for losing attention, no matter how well the list is executed.

 Why would you want to transfer credit for your content the original source?

 That attention should be yours.
 Take an extra minute or two to generate an idea that shines the attention on your show.